djohnst914/Passive_Investing/README.md

 2. Enter 'pwd' - displays the complete path to the current directory
 3. Copy path, enter 'voila', then paste and enter path
 4. After the web page screen loads, select file 'etf_analyzer.ipynb'
-5. You are now on the main application web page!
+5. Voilà!
+You are now on the main application web page

 ---